-QWEL is a certification program developed to educate landscape professionals and their customers on the benefits of effective landscape design, management and irrigation practices.
-Trained in water-wise landscape practices including plant selection, irrigation system design and water management, a QWEL graduate will help meet your landscape needs while keeping your outdoor water use in check.
 Find a Qualified Water Efficient Landscaper in your area.
+A certification program to educate landscape professionals and their customers on the benefits of effective landscape design, management and irrigation practices, QWEL landscapers are trained in water-wise landscape practices including plant selection, irrigation system design and water management.
+These QWEL graduates will help meet your landscape needs while keeping your outdoor water use in check.
 For more information about QWEL, click here.

 - WaterSense Landscaper List

-Irrigation professionals certified by the EPA's WaterSense can help you reduce your water use and maximize the efficiency of your irrigation system.
-Click here to find a local pro.
+Click here to find a local irrigation professional certified by the EPA's WaterSense Program.
+They're trained to help you reduce your water use and maximize the efficiency of your irrigation system.

 - Landscaper Leaderboard

-Click here for a list local landscape contractors ranked by their water management skills.
+Click here for a list of local landscape contractors ranked by their water management skills.
 Independently developed by Waterfluence as part of the district’s Large Landscape Survey Program, this list ranks landscape companies according to how closely actual water use tracks to a site-specific landscape budget.
 Updated monthly, the sites are scored over the last 12 months relative to all other sites in the program.
-If you have questions about this list, or if you would like to schedule a free landscape survey for a qualifying site to potentially improve your score, please click here.
+If you have questions about this list, contact Waterfluence.